 Complaints procedures can be brought by disgruntled offerors to the contracting authority directly, appealed to the enforcement body and later challenged in court.
 One can also go directly to each of those stages without having to previously exhaust the other.

 Limitation periods for challenges vary depending of the type of procedure.
-Court challenges must be brought within 30 days starting from the date of the act that is being challenged.
-Challenges brought to the contracting authority must be made within 10 days.
+Court challenges must be brought within 30 days of the date of the act that is being challenged.
+Challenges to the contracting authority must be made within 10 days.
 The decision rendered by the awarding agency can be appealed within 10 days.

 ii Grounds for challenge

-Courts have broad powers to grant relief in government procurement; however, they cannot rule on discretionary government faculties.
-They usually order new tenders and fines for breach of procurement procedures such as suspension and debarment sanctions, which are provided by the law.
+Courts have broad powers to grant relief in government procurement cases; however, they cannot rule on areas of discretionary government authority.
+They usually order new tenders and fines in the event of breaches of procurement procedures, and may impose suspension and debarment sanctions, which are provided in law.

 1 Luis Ernesto Peña Jiménez is the managing partner at Martínez, Peña & Fernández.

 2 DR-CAFTA (Dominican Republic-Central America FTA), Chapter 9, Government Procurement.
 Source: http://www.ustr.gov/sites/default/files/uploads/agreements/cafta/asset_upload_file766_3926.pdf.